 When trying to pinpoint which industry deserves your dollars, it can help to pay attention to trends.
 Although industry sectors showing growth can be a good thing, sometimes the growth is coupled with volatility, which makes for higher risk.

-The construction industry isn’t exactly known for being a hip new industry for investors, nor will it get grouped in an emerging industries list.
+The construction industry isn’t exactly known for being a hip new industry for investors.
 But, according to the U.S. Bureau of Labor Statistics, construction employment increased by 210,000 in 2017 — an impressive gain from job growth figures of 155,000 in 2016.
-Helping end the year with a strong push, 30,000 of those jobs were added in December of 2017, with most of the gain among specialty trade contractors.
+Ending the year with a strong push, 30,000 of those jobs were added in December 2017.

 2. Financial Institutions

 Banks and other financial institutions could see growth in 2018 as the Trump administration continues to roll back regulations that were passed in the wake of the 2008 crash.
 These regulations have raised costs on banks, and rolling them back could make banks more profitable.